mplacona/realkotlin.com/_tutorials/2018-04-16-extension-functions-in-kotlin.md

 ---
 title: "Extension functions in Kotlin"
 excerpt: "In most programming languages you have to derive a new class.
-In Kotlin you can extend a class with new functionality"
+In Kotlin you can extend a class with new functionality."
 date: "2018-04-16"
 author: Marcos Placona
 ---